International Military Tribunals

 The ICC is a court of last resort, which means that it can only hear cases when national courts are unable or unwilling to do so.
 This is called the complementarity principle.

 The Rome Statute allows victims of grave crimes to participate in ICC proceedings and to receive reparations.
 Victim participation can help the ICC arrive at the truth and can empower victims by making their voices heard.
 This is a strength of the Rome Statute, but more work needs to be done to fulfill the goal of bringing justice to victims.

 Learn more about the Rome Statute (PDF), which established the International Criminal Court.

-The international community has set up hybrid tribunals to address violations of international law in a number of other countries where mass atrocities have occurred.
+In addition to the International Criminal Court, the international community has created “hybrid” courts or tribunals to address violations of international law in a number of other countries where mass atrocities have occurred.
 These hybrid tribunals, which are sometimes called “mixed” or “internationalized” tribunals, apply both domestic and international law and often have domestic and international judges.
-While there is no clear definition of a hybrid tribunal, the following tribunals are often listed as examples:
+While there is no set definition of a hybrid tribunal, the following tribunals are often listed as examples: